mdubourg001/glci/README.md

 ### `--no-draw`

-Do not draw the representation of the pipeline before running jobs.
+Not drawing the representation of the pipeline before running jobs.

 ## Cool stuff